splunk/observability-workshop/content/en/s4r/5-online-boutique/_index.md

 {{% notice style="green" icon="running" title="Exercise - Let's go shopping" %}}

 * Once you have the link to the Online Boutique have a browse through a few items, add them to your cart and then, finally, checkout.
 * Repeat this exercise a few times and if possible use different browsers, mobile devices or tablets as this will generate more data for you to explore.
-Also, when using your mouse/touchpad to navigate accentuate your clicks and scrolls.
+Also, when using your mouse/touchpad to navigate, accentuate your clicks and scrolls.
 * Did you notice anything about the checkout process?
 Did it seem to take a while to complete, but it did ultimately complete?
 Or did you plain give up?
 * When your order is completed, please copy the **Order Confirmation ID** and save it locally somewhere as we will need it later.
+* Close the browser sessions you used to shop.

 {{% /notice %}}